Project-Alex/Project-Alex/README.md

 Hopefully this shows a little bit of what I'm about.

 ## Currently learning...
-Currently I am just learning more and more code.
+Currently focusing on C#.
+Basics are done, now onto bigger things and getting something
+good up on here.

+I just need a couple more hours in the day - 26 or 28 would be ideal!

 I have just finished a coding course from HyperionDev so,
--- having (mostly) familiarised myself with Python --
+-~- having (mostly) familiarised myself with Python -~-
 I am now working on C# and Java which are both really interesting.

 ## Currently working on...